Navdeep-J/Movie-Recommendation-System-using-ML/README.md

 The created recommendation system will be a Demographic Filtering recommender system.

 ## Dataset
 I've used the <a href ="https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata">TMDB 5000 Movie Dataset</a>.
-This contains 2 datasets.
+This contains 2 datasets. <br>
 The first dataset contains the following features:-

 - movie_id - A unique identifier for each movie.